-If your child will be moving on from our school, we will ask you and your child what information you want us to share with the new setting.
+If your child will be moving on from our school, we will work closely with the new setting to ensure that a thorough transition is in place to best support your child.

 Moving to secondary school:

 The SENCO of the secondary school will come into our school for a meeting with our SENCO.
 They will discuss the needs of all the children who are receiving SEND support.